josephmontes/VAA/README.md

         ![Screenshot 2023-09-13 151308](https://github.com/josephmontes/VAA/assets/125607783/0a621958-e72b-4395-b19c-4f4f2d2fb9ab)

       - Note that in 2019 it was working in the top-middle part of the zone, in 2021 and 2022 it was working lower in the zone on the arm side of the plate, and in 2023 he is throwing it more middle-middle
-        - He is not throwing his Slider at the same rate that he was in 2021 and 2022 (24% -> 14%) and he is throwing his Curveball more (14% -> 19%)
+        - In 2023, he is not throwing his Slider at the same rate that he was in 2021 and 2022 (24% -> 14%) and he is throwing his Curveball more (14% -> 19%)
         - This could explain the notable change in 4-Seam Fastball location from year to year

   - In 2023, the usage rate of his 4-Seam Fastball is under 50% for the first time since his Cy Young season in 2018 (according to Baseball Savant)
-    - His Curveball, Slider and Changeup are legitimate plus pitches in every aspect, and throwing them more has really worked for him in 2023 despite not having an overly effective 4-Seam Fastball, as he is currently a Cy Young front-runner
+    - His Curveball, Slider and Changeup are legitimate plus pitches in every aspect, and throwing them more has really worked for him in 2023 despite not having an overly effective 4-Seam Fastball, as he is currently an NL Cy Young front-runner
     - In 2023, batters have a 0.375 wOBA against his 4-Seam Fastball with a 0.409 xwOBA
       - These are the highest marks against his 4-Seam Fastball in his career